-Ruth became a founding partner of BDBF in 2012.
+Ruth is a founding partner of BDBF.

 She has significant experience of conducting high value litigation in the financial services sector.
 She has acted on both sides at the highest levels and is adept at using this unique insight to the advantage of her clients.
 Her practice typically focuses on discrimination, whistleblowing, stress at work claims and team move cases.